-Are you dealing with a spouse who has decreased in his or her sexual desire for you?
-Or maybe it appears that your spouse has lost all desire to make love to you.
+Are you dealing with a spouse who has decreased sexual desire for you?
 The question is, what can you do about it?

 If decreased desire in a husband or wife becomes a problem, couples need to begin the solution by having a heart-to-heart talk outside of the marriage bed.
 Some feel they are wrong to expect their marriage partners to have sex with them.
 Yet 1 Corinthians 7:3 makes it clear that the husband and wife have a responsibility to meet each other’s sexual needs.
 If your partner lacks interest, begin by praying for help in having a difficult but necessary conversation.
 Then together explore the possible cause or causes.

 Ask your spouse, “Is there anything I can do to help you be in the mood more often?”
 Perhaps he’s bored with the routine.
 Perhaps she needs help with the kids.
-Consider together whether lack of interest in sex is a new problem, or if it’s always been this way.
+Consider together whether lack of interest in sex is a new problem.
+Or perhaps it’s always been this way.
 Is he getting his needs met elsewhere?
 Does she seem to have no desire at any time?
 Is work particularly stressful lately?
-A man will often avoid sex because he’s having potency problems and is afraid of risking failure.
+A man will often avoid sex because he’s having potency problems.
+That is because he is afraid of risking failure.
 This is why it’s so important to discuss his lack of interest in a supportive and loving way.

 Seek medical help if the lack of desire is not a temporary difficulty.
 Physical reasons for low sexual interest in men include conditions such as diabetes, cardiovascular disease, extreme stress, and a history of alcohol abuse.
 Often the medication history can give clues, as a variety of drugs can impact libido and function.
 Anti-hypertensive medicines, medications used for migraines, and most of the SSRIs (Prozac, Paxil, Zoloft), so useful for certain anxiety and depressive disorders, can dramatically lower libido.
 If brain serotonin levels are relatively high —as is true for many patients on antidepressants —sexual dysfunction may occur.